 Address: 1312 Bay Street, Bellingham, Washington

-Galbraith Mountain is a defining feature of Bellingham recreation, and while the outdoor space and hiking trails lend towards many activities, most people visit Galbraith Mountain for the mountain biking.
-Maintained and operated by the WHIMPS Mountain Bike Coalition (WMBC), Galbraith mountain provides more than 50 miles of groomed mountain bike trails ranging from flowy and friendly to fast and frightening, making Galbraith Mountain a self-touted, world-class mountain biking destination.
+Galbraith Mountain is a defining feature of Bellingham recreation.
+While the outdoor space and hiking trails encourage many activities, most people visit Galbraith Mountain for the mountain biking.
+Maintained and operated by the Whatcom Mountain Bike Coalition (WMBC), Galbraith mountain provides more than 50 miles of groomed mountain bike trails.

 Address: Birch Street, Bellingham, Washington

-Boulevard park is a charming bay-side community space featuring a performance stage for local concerts, open space for throwing a frisbee, and some of the best views of Bellingham Bay found anywhere else in the city.
-Connecting the Fairhaven Historic District to the south and downtown Bellingham to the north, Boulevard Park provides great walking and biking trails along the shore, and with Woods Coffee centrally located in the middle of it all, you can boost your espresso intake while exploring the scenery and community that Boulevard Park provides.
+Boulevard Park is a charming bay-side community space.
+The park features a performance stage for local concerts, open space for throwing a frisbee, and some of the best views of Bellingham Bay found anywhere else in the city.
+Connecting the Fairhaven Historic District to the south and downtown Bellingham to the north, Boulevard Park provides great walking and biking trails along the shore.

 Address: 470 Bayview Drive, Bellingham, Washington

-Occupying half a city block in downtown Bellingham's Arts District, the Mount Baker Theatre features three different venues that host national and local performances throughout the year.
-Dating back to 1927, the Mount Baker Theatre experienced renovations in 1996, and much of its former elegance remains today in features such as the decorative Main Stage auditorium, which is the highlight of the whole facility.
-Whether you are into musicals, magicians, or just want to be involved with community events, the Mount Baker Theatre has the right admission ticket for you.
+This historic theater occupies half a city block in downtown Bellingham's Arts District.
+The Mount Baker Theatre features three different venues that host national and local performances throughout the year.
+Dating back to 1927, the Mount Baker Theatre experienced renovations in 1996, and much of its former elegance remains today in features such as the decorative Main Stage auditorium.

 Address: 104 N. Commercial Street, Bellingham, Washington